DvirAmram/WEB-API/README.md

 # WEB-API
-Second assignment of Advanced Programming 2 course at BIU.
+Second assignment of course - Advanced Programming 2 at BIU.

 <br>